plone/training/docs/voltohandson/highlight.md

 }
 ```

-Now your Block should look at least very similar to the original on plone.org.
+Now your Block should now look at least very similar to the original on plone.org.